Blog · Paris · How To Visit the D-Day Beaches in Normandy From Paris

 To see the place where so many people lost their lives in the name of freedom was an experience I will never forget.
 Just to think of the courage the troops had to have as they battled German forces on Omaha Beach was a humbling experience.
 And it carried home the truth that the price of freedom can be great.

 Visiting any of the five beaches of Normandy can be an emotional experience for anyone who visits, but they’re worth seeing even if your visit to France won’t be very long.
-Here are a few things to do in Normandy as you visit the D-Day beaches.
+In fact, it’s easy to do a Normandy day trip from Paris so you’re there and back without needing an extra hotel night outside the capital.

 What there is to see and do in Normandy